2nd grade collective nouns worksheets

 A collective noun is a single word for a whole group: a herd of cows, a flock of sheep, a litter of kittens.
 Second graders learn the everyday pairings and pick the group word that belongs with each animal or crowd.
-It's half grammar, half vocabulary, and kids tend to enjoy it.

 The kind of sentences you'll get